Lillian1070/showcase_python_dataCleaning_1/README.md

     Any duplicate rows in the dataset are removed using the `drop_duplicates()` function from Pandas to ensure the data is clean.

-3. **Handle Missing Values**
+3. **Handle Outliers and Missing Values**

-    The notebook identifies missing values and demonstrates different ways to handle them, such as filling them with a specific value or dropping rows with missing data.
+    The notebook identifies outliers & missing values and demonstrates different ways to handle them, such as filling them with a specific value or dropping rows with missing data.

 4. **Standardize Data Formats**